Equipment checklist for Everest Base Camp Trek: a complete packing list from head to toe with equipment guide.

 If you are trekking during the normal trekking season (Spring and Autumn) then you will not need additional gears but if you plan to do the trek during winter (Dec to Feb) then you should pack a hardshell jacket, hardshell trousers and gaiters to protect against the snow.

-Similarly, if you plan to trek during summer/monsoon then your packing list should consist of rain protection gears such as waterproof jacket, poncho etc.
+Similarly, if you plan to trek during summer/monsoon then your packing list should consist of rain protection gears such as a waterproof jacket, poncho etc.

 Travel lightweight if possible but do not abandon the required gear list.
 Packing too much than required will take unnecessary space and you do not need to change your jacket and trousers every day in the mountain.
 Also do not compromise on the quality of gears as the good gear will provide better performance and durability.

-List of gears required for Everest base camp trek
+Equipment checklist for Everest base camp trek

 Bring your favourite hat for protection from the sun, any style of hat will work.
 Get a cover to protect your neck as well.
 A wide-brimmed hat will work as well.
 Get 2 pairs of buff for the trek.
 Make sure that the buff covers your face and is comfy.
-A warm beanie is a must for Everest base camp trek.
+A warm beanie is a must for the Everest base camp trek.
 Get a warm beanie that is comfortable and covers your ears too.
 You may as well get a think headband/beanie to put on while sleeping.

 You will be trekking for 6-7 hours every day for almost 2 weeks straight and you need to make sure that your underwear is comfortable and breathable.
 Get breathable underwear and a sports bra for women.
 Get synthetic/wool and avoid cotton underwear.